wurthless-elektroniks/smc360/docs/ipc.md

   and finally handle the command.
 If the command produces no outputs, then none will be written; otherwise it will set the outbox control pointer to position 1 (second byte) and begin writing its outputs there.
 If the SMC doesn't recognize the command, it will still acknowledge it through this mechanism, but it won't do anything else with it, it will simply be ignored.
+(TODO: rewrite this, no response happens for anything 0x80 or greater...)

 ### IPC SFRs